-There is no denying that 70s fashion is back in style.
+There is no denying that ’70s fashion is back in style.
 Maxi dresses, hippie shirts, high waist jeans, boho jackets, and granny boots have all found their way into our closets again.
-With an entire decade of fashion to choose from the late seventies / early eighties style is winning today’s vintage revival, especially when it comes to dresses.
+With an entire decade of fashion to choose from, the late seventies / early eighties style is winning today’s vintage revival, especially when it comes to dresses.

-The 60s mini shift dress, jumper dress, drop waist dress, sheath dresses and tunic dress were still hot items in the early 70s.
+The 60s mini shift dress, jumper dress, drop waist dress, sheath dresses, and tunic dress were still hot items in the early ’70s.
 Sleeveless jumper dresses were worn over short or long sleeve shirts with high knee socks and tights to stay somewhat warm in winter.
-The mod style was still in vogue too with contrasting white collars and simple trims.
+The mod style was still in vogue, too, with contrasting white collars and simple trims.
 Mod colors such as lime green, hot pink, orange, and red were summer classics.
 Pastels in spring and earth tones in fall/winter rounded out the collection.

-Drop waist shift dresses and button front sheath dresses gave a nod back to the 20s flapper era.
-This time they were made of synthetic knits which opened the doors to light pastels, saturated earthy colors, textured tweeds, bright florals, and geometric prints.
+Drop waist shift dresses and button front sheath dresses gave a nod back to the ’20s flapper era.
+This time, they were made of synthetic knits which opened the doors to light pastels, saturated earthy colors, textured tweeds, bright florals, and geometric prints.
 Polyester double knits and jacquard knit dresses were stiff enough to withstand wrinkles and staining.
-It was the perfect material for the age of low-maintenance practicality over comfort (poly knits are HOT!)
+It was the perfect material for the age of low-maintenance practicality over comfort (poly knits are HOT!).

-For women who were tired of freezing their legs off in the name of fashion, there were slightly longer knee-length dresses with high necklines and an A-line, pleated or straight skirt.
+For women who were tired of freezing their legs off in the name of fashion, there were slightly longer knee-length dresses with high necklines and an A-line, pleated, or straight skirt.
 Many had oversized collars and some started to sport hippie prints in yellow, green, and orange flowers and paisley swirls.
-Many dresses in the early 70s still featured color mod blocking or solid colors with contrasting buttons.
+Many dresses in the early ’70s still featured mod colorblocking or solid colors with contrasting buttons.
 Vertical stripes, plaids, gigman checks, and polka dots were also favorite cotton house dress prints.

-By 1973 dresses were looking more like 40s and 50s swing dresses with full skirts and button down blouse tops.
+By 1973, dresses were looking more like ’40s and ’50s swing dresses, with full skirts and button down blouse tops.
 With a button-down or zip up front, these classic dresses could be stepped into for quick dressing in the morning.
 A matching buckle belt, slide belt or tie belt nipped in the waist for an hourglass shape.
-The above the knee length made them easy to move in and a little bit sexy, as in the sexy housewife look frequently portrayed in 70s movies.
+The above-the-knee length made them easy to move in and a little bit sexy, as in the sexy housewife look frequently portrayed in ’70s movies.

 The 40s style won the revival game for the remainder of the 70s.
 Simple one-piece dresses with a tie for a belt, cap sleeves and swingy skirt or the two piece tunic blouse worn over a matching skirt with a tie belt made up most 1970s casual dresses.

 In the final years, the drawstring neck and waistline along with a hemline that dropped a few inches below the knee loosened up dresses even more.
-The look was light, airy and romantic without a hint of masculine tailoring.
+The look was light, airy, and romantic without a hint of masculine tailoring.
 This is where the 70s boho dress fashion revival started.

 70s Trendy Dresses